Cosmetics regulatory updates in the European Union

 ⚠️Since the regulatory proposal, a change took place concerning Methyl Salicylate.
 The final version of the regulation authorizes it in toothpastes for children under 6 years old.
 However, this ingredient will remain prohibited in other preparations intended to children under 6 years of age.
 Since Methyl Salicylate is a fragrance ingredient usually not disclosed by fragrance suppliers, we advise you to check directly with them (or your contract manufacturer) to ensure the compliance of your cosmetic formulae.

-For more details, our team of toxicologists, cosmetologists and regulatory affairs specialists are at your service to ensure your company a safe growth by alleviating your regulatory burden and preventing any legal threat.
+For more details about Phenoxyethanol and the Omnibus V regulation, our team of toxicologists, cosmetologists and regulatory affairs specialists are at your service to ensure your company a safe growth by alleviating your regulatory burden and preventing any legal threat.